margaret-jihua/national-flag-game/README.md

 11. Add sound on/off symbol
 12. Add favicon to the title
 13. Make the result window moveable
-14. Allow the result window only move within the container div
+14. Allow the result window only move within the container div --- did not make it
 15. After close the result window, it returns back to original position
 16. organize code, add div section to some css elements